vesper-framework/vesper/docs/typescript/controllers-and-args.md

 But best practice is to have same controller method name and query/mutation name.
 Use different method name only when you really need it.

-Controller methods accepts 3 parameters: `args`, `context` and `info`.
+Controller methods accepts 3 parameters: `args`, `context` and `info`:

-`args` contains all arguments sent by a client.
+* `args` contains all arguments sent by a client
+* `context` is used to share some state in context of a single request
+* `info` contains GraphQL query information

 To make your args type-safe you'll need to define its type, and its recommended to create an interface for this purpose and put it into `args` directory.
-Its recommended to name each controller method args as "ActionNameArgs", for example for `postSave` method you can create `PostSaveArgs` interface in a `PostSaveArgs.ts` file:
+Its recommended to name each controller method args as "QueryNameArgs", for example for `postSave` method you can create `PostSaveArgs` interface in a `PostSaveArgs.ts` file:

 ```typescript